githubhelp/otherwip/_includes/step/sd2hdd.md

     sudo apt-get update
     sudo apt-get upgrade -y

-The Pi and it's harddrive are now fully usable, although the downloaded Raspbian image's root partition is quite small and therefore the resulting partition on the HDD will possibly require re-sizing.
+The downloaded image's root partition is quite small and as a result it maybe necessary to re-size the HDD partition.

-    ADD LINK ?